1) What does the Minneapolis Earned Sick and Safe Time law do?

 2) Am I covered?

-If you work as an employee in Minneapolis for at least 80 hours in a year for an employer, you are probably covered, whether you are a full-time or part-time worker.
+If you work (or are expected to work) as an employee in Minneapolis for at least 80 hours in a year for an employer, you are probably covered, whether you are a full-time or part-time worker.
 However, the law does not cover federal employees, state employees, independent contractors, or a few other narrow groups.
-Note that there are special provisions for how employers can satisfy the law’s requirements for construction employees.

 3) How much sick time can I earn?

-You earn 1 hour of sick time for every 30 hours worked.
-Workers can earn up to 48 hours of sick time per year per year.
-You can carry forward unused sick time and continue to earn sick time up to a total of 80 hours at any time.
+You earn 1 hour of paid sick time for every 30 hours worked.
+Workers can earn up to 48 hours of paid sick time per year.
+You can carry forward unused paid sick time and continue to earn paid sick time up to a total of 80 hours at any time.

 4) What if my work or my child’s school or daycare is closed for a health emergency?